MarioOrlando82/oceanwell-be/README.md

 This repository contains the code for the Oceanwell project, built with Laravel and styled using Tailwind CSS.

+What is OceanWell:
+A web project designed to raise awareness and drive action for marine conservation.
+OceanWell provides an innovative platform where users can donate to conservation projects, volunteer for marine preservation activities, and access educational content about the importance of marine biodiversity.

+Key Features:
+1. Donation Platform: Engage with an effective donation system that ensures transparency, ease, and motivation for users to support marine conservation initiatives.
+2. Volunteer Integration: Seamlessly sign up for, discover, and participate in ocean conservation events through our integrated volunteer platform.
+3. Educational Content: Explore high-quality, informative articles that enhance understanding and awareness of marine environmental issues.

 ## Table of Contents

 - [Prerequisites](#prerequisites)